 Best Ohio Gender Discrimination Attorney Answer: Can I sue my employer for continually promoting men over more qualified women?
 What if my employer has a promotion policy that favors male employees over female employees?
 Can my boss delay training female employees much longer than male employees?

-At The Spitz Law Firm, LLC, our employment lawyers work every day on discrimination issues that center around gender.
+At Spitz, The Employee’s Law Firm, our employment lawyers work every day on discrimination issues that center around gender.
 Many of the issues surround workplaces that favor male employees and allow male employee many more opportunities to advance to higher, and better paying positions.
 In fact, you may have read about some particularly noteworthy gender discrimination issues here on this employment discrimination blog.
 (See My Job Promoted A Less Qualified Man!; Can I Be Fired Because My Boss Doesn’t Think I’m Feminine Enough?
 Can I Still Bring A Gender Discrimination Claim If I Am Forced To Quit?).

 But what happens when an employer has a specific policy dealing with gender-specific training programs?
 What if these policies are resulting in men getting advanced in the workplace much faster than their female counterparts because they have better training?
 A Missouri employer, New Prime Trucking, Inc., ran into a huge amount of trouble when its gender-specific training program came under fire.
 Prime Trucking’s issues stem all the way back to 2004 when it was sued regarding sexual harassment of a female trainee from her male trainer.
 In response, Prime Trucking decided it would be best to institute a new policy where male trainees had to be trained by male trainers and female trainees had to be trained by female trainers.
 Make sense?
 Not so much.
 Under this stupid setup, the employer was essentially saying that putting male sexual harassment trainers in charge of training females will automatically result in the men sexually harassing the women.
 I mean, if even male sexual harassment trainers cannot stop themselves from sexual harassing women during sexual harassment training, what hope is there in this world?